 Q: Is there a limit as to how many abstracts one presenter can present?

-A: There is no limit to the number of abstracts one author can present however, if an author group is offered more than one oral presentation the author group may be asked to consider another presenter from the author group.
+A: There is no limit to the number of abstracts one author can present however, if an author group is offered more than one oral presentation, the author group may be asked to consider another presenter from the author group.

 Q: Is there a limit as to how many abstracts one co-author can participate in/contribute to?